 Age and Pregnancy History

-- Advanced maternal age: Women aged 35 or older face a higher risk.
+- Advanced maternal age: Women 35 or older face a higher risk.

-- History of cesarean sections: Previous surgeries raise your chances of placenta previa by 2-3%.
+- History of cesarean sections: Previous cesarean deliveries raise your chances of placenta previa, with risk increasing with each subsequent cesarean.

 - In vitro fertilization (IVF): Those who conceive through IVF are more susceptible compared to natural conception.